abbbi/sshcont/README.md

 # Notes:

-* No authentication implemented, you should not run this on a public
+* No authentication implemented, you should not run this on a public network interface.
 * Container images not available on the host will be pulled.
 * Container is removed after exiting the session.